-The closing date for entries to The Structural Awards 2017 has been extended to 17:00 GMT on Thursday 20 April 2017.
+The closing date for entries to The Structural Awards 2017 was Thursday 20 April 2017.

 Is there a charge to submit my project?

 Yes.
-The entry fee is £280 +VAT.
+The 2017 entry fee was £280 +VAT.
 Each project can be entered into a maximum of two principal categories.

 What forms of payment do you accept?

 Make an online payment via credit or debit card;

 More information about payment will be provided when entry opens for The Structural Awards 2018.

 I am submitting more than one project, can I pay for them all together?